 Pieces of April

 Katie Holmes and Patricia Clarkson play mother and daughter in this drama about the stress of making Thanksgiving dinner.
 It’s hard enough to get the special meal perfect, but when the oven breaks, pressure skyrockets.
 Holmes’s makeshift meal and limited cooking skills are crises enough without adding in mom’s cancer.
 Good food, family, and a little help from your friends prove that comfort food really does have the power to heal.
-Here are some more of our favorite movies to watch in the fall.

 Critics loved this cinematic love letter to Italian cooking.
 Stanley Tucci and Tony Shalhoub shine as rivalrous brothers trying to keep their restaurant afloat.
 When a famed singer is supposed to make an appearance, the two throw everything into creating a perfect feast for the big night.
 The stakes are high in this ode to culinary perfection, but the celebrated guest never shows.
 It’s the meal of a lifetime and a true celebration of Italian cuisine.
 Here are the foods professional chefs order when they dine at Italian restaurants.

 This popular movie takes place around the crowded, lively dinner table of an African-American family dealing with their matriarch’s illness.
 The table overflows with comfort staples like macaroni and cheese, fried chicken, potato salad, and mouthwatering biscuits.
 Vanessa Williams, Nia Long, and Vivica A. Fox show up as sisters who know that all good cooking comes from the heart.
 Love really is food for the soul.
 Watch the best movies about sisters to keep the family theme going.

 Willy Wonka and the Chocolate Factory